SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/sumo-logic-opentelemetry-vs-opentelemetry-upstream-relationship.md

 ---

-This document describes what is purpose of Sumo Logic Distribution for OpenTelemetry Collector, why do we provide another OpenTelemetry Collector distrubution and how look like our versioning and breaking changes policies.
+This document describes what is purpose of Sumo Logic Distribution for OpenTelemetry Collector, why do we provide another OpenTelemetry Collector distribution and how look like our versioning and breaking changes policies.

 ## Purpose of Sumo Logic Distribution for OpenTelemetry Collector